Defensive Line Coach

-Frank Maile enters his first year on the Commodore staff, contributing his efforts as defensive line coach.
+Frank Maile enters his second year on the Commodore staff, contributing his efforts as defensive line coach.

-Maile served the last six seasons at his alma mater, Utah State, including the last three as defensive line coach.
+Before joining Derek Mason's staff, Maile served six seasons at his alma mater, Utah State, including the last three as defensive line coach.

 During the last three years, Utah State has enjoyed virtually unparalleled success.
 Like Vanderbilt, the Aggies just played in their third straight postseason game for the first time in school history and has a combined 28-13 over the three-year span.

 In 2013, Maile's defensive line helped Utah State to a 9-5 overall record, capped by a 21-14 victory over No. 24 Northern Illinois and Heisman Trophy candidate Jordan Lynch in the Poinsettia Bowl.
 The USU unit held NIU's high-powered offense in check, and limited Lynch to just 39 rushing yards.

 Utah State's 2013 defense ranked seventh in the nation in scoring defense (17.1 pts.), eighth in rushing defense, 12th in total defense and 15th in pass defense efficiency.